-It has been years since I went to see a movie in a theater but, with so many rave reviews of Wonder Woman, I decided I had to take my sister, daughter, and friend to see this epic, woman-powered, superhero movie (which is highly rated by every man I know as well).
+It has been years since I went to see a movie in a theater, but with so many rave reviews for Wonder Woman, I decided I had to take my sister, daughter, and friend to see this epic woman-powered superhero movie (which is highly rated by every man I know as well).
 Apparently, I am the only one who has not been awed by this movie, but this isn’t a movie review so I will leave my opinion on the side right now.
 Instead, I want to focus on the costumes, specifically the clothing worn by Diana (actress Gal Gadot) in London in 1918.
 Were they historically accurate?
 Mostly.
 Can you remake / buy similar clothing for your own Wonder Woman inspired costume or cosplay?
 Yes.
 Will I be sharing spoilers?
 I will try not to, but maybe you should read this after you watch the movie.

-Although the movie is set in 1918, at the end of World War 1, the costume designer, Lindy Hemming, did not set out to make this a historically accurate period movie.
-She did, however, make very good clothing that was researched and adapted to each character (what a good costume designer is supposed to do.)
-By 1918, WW1 had been going on for 4 long years.
-It was the end of the Edwardian fashion era which was becoming more simple, less fussy, more masculine, and more empowering to women (although still confining.)
+Although the movie is set in 1918, at the end of World War I, the costume designer Lindy Hemming did not set out to make this a historically accurate period movie.
+She did, however, make very good clothing that was researched and adapted to each character (what a good costume designer is supposed to do).
+By 1918, WWI had been going on for 4 long years.
+It was the end of the Edwardian fashion era, which was becoming more simple, less fussy, more masculine, and more empowering to women (although still confining).
 The designer makes a very good summary of the range of clothing styles available in the shopping at Selfridges scene.

 Diana Shopping for Clothes